danielvanc/danielvanc.com/src/pages/now/index.md

 - Improving accessibility across the site (on going)

 ## Studying
 - I recently purchased <a href="https://advancedreact.com/">Wes Bos’s latest course</a> on Advanced React, GraphQL and Apollo, so no doublt, that'll keep me on my toes for the best part of the month.
-On top of that, will also be spending some time going through the <a href="https://frontendmasters.com/learn/node-js/">NodeJS Core Course Work</a> and getting to grips with one of <a href="https://twitter.com/kentcdodds">Kent C Dodd's</a> latest courses: <a href="https://frontendmasters.com/courses/testing-javascript/">Testing JavaScript Applications</a>.
+On top of that, will be getting to grips with one of <a href="https://twitter.com/kentcdodds">Kent C Dodd's</a> latest courses: <a href="https://frontendmasters.com/courses/testing-javascript/">Testing JavaScript Applications</a>.
-- I have a daily regime of studying Music theory for around 20-30mins a day.
-Doesn't always happen but so far am sticking to it fairly well AND it's sinking in.

 ## Life